tiko-star/url-shortener-app/README.md

 ## Conclusion
 This frontend application works seamlessly with the URL Shortener backend.
 Ensure the backend service is running for full functionality.

-For more details, refer to the documentation or the official repository.